1 / 10

 Trim levels and standard equipment

-The price jump to SE L trim is considerable, and we think most buyers will be happy enough with the SE, but it does earn you the top-grade infotainment system, privacy glass, two-zone climate control, cornering foglamps, LED rear lights, part-suede-effect upholstery and keyless go.
+The price jump to Scala SE L is considerable, and we think most buyers will be happy enough with the SE, but it does earn you the top-grade infotainment system, privacy glass, two-zone climate control, cornering foglamps, LED rear lights, part-suede-effect upholstery and keyless go.

-The range tops out with the Monte Carlo, which adds sportier styling touches, a panoramic roof and a few extra leather bits dotted around the cabin.
+The range tops out with the Skoda Scala Monte Carlo, which adds sportier styling touches, a panoramic roof and a few extra leather bits dotted around the cabin.
 However, the amount of stuff left on the options list, even on the range-topping versions, is perhaps a little surprising.
 Electrically adjusting seats, part-leather upholstery, a reversing camera, adaptive cruise control, wireless phone charging, a variable boot floor, front parking sensors and heated seats are all available, but no version gets them as standard.

 On the inside